meriturva/Hangfire.PerformContextAccessor/README.md

 # Hangfire.PerformContextAccessor

-PerformContextAccessor make possible to access to PerformContext outside Job execution methods.
+Use PerformContextAccessor to access to PerformContext outside Job execution methods.
 It's only necessary to use IPerformContextAccessor when you need access to the job PerformContext inside a service.

 Installation
 -------------